ITC Entertainment: Final Years

 In 1995, PolyGram purchased the company for $156 million. with Grade once again returning to ITC to act as a consultant until his death in December 1998.
 In 1997, it was absorbed into PolyGram Television.

 On 10 December 1998, Universal Studios' parent, Seagram purchased PolyGram for $10.2 billion.
-In early January 1999, Carlton Communications bought the ITC television and film library from PolyGram/Seagram for £91 million, which reunited the programme library of ATV and Central Television and doubled the stock of its library division Carlton International, by giving it a total of 15,000 hours of programming.
+In early January 1999, Carlton Communications bought the ITC television and film library as well as the ITC name and logo from PolyGram/Seagram for £91 million, which reunited the programme library of ATV and Central Television and doubled the stock of its library division (Carlton International), giving it a total of 15,000 hours of programming.
 Carlton chairman Michael Green said: 'The ITC library is a jewel in the crown.
 We can now unite it with the other gems from Britain's film and television heritage in our excellent library.'
-In 2004, Carlton merged with Granada plc to form ITV plc.
+In 2004, Carlton was acquired by Granada plc (which then renamed itself ITV plc).
 ITV Studios continues to release ITC's original output through television and Internet-streaming repeats, books and DVD and Blu-ray releases.

-In 2005, to commemorate the 50th anniversary of the founding of the company, Network released a DVD box set entitled ITC 50 featuring episodes from eighteen different ITC productions.